 Frequently Asked Questions

-Sanirang Alpine Networks understands how confusing and similar things may appear on the surface when first taking an interest the exciting and extreme activity of climbing.
+Sanirang Alpine Networks LLC understands how confusing and similar things may appear on the surface when first taking an interest the exciting and extreme activity of climbing.
 Here are the answers to some frequently asked questions we are often confronted with.
 If you have a question that is not fielded on this page‚ please feel free to ask us.
 We will be glad to answer your question the best we can.

 Isn’t climbing a dangerous activity?